shaozi/active-gutter.nvim/README.md

 Highlight the sign gutter and line number column of the active buffer so you know immediately which buffer you are working on.

-## Why not dim inactive buffer?
+## Why not dim inactive buffers?

-Dim makes it hard to read, and the amount of dim is not enough.
+Dim makes it hard to read, and the amount of dim is not enough to make the active buffer stand out.

 ## What does this plugin do?

 1. Highlight the active buffer's gutter and line number column
-2. Automatically pick the highlight that go with your colorscheme
+2. Automatically pick the highlight colors from your colorscheme
 3. No configuration is need

 ## How to use it?

 Simply add this plugin and that is it.

+## In action

 ![Screencast](./active-gutter.nvim.gif)